Donny-bla/segmentation-upsampler/paper/paper.md

 Recent advances in ultrasound therapy are supported by improved simulation methods.
 Simulation methods can enhance diagnostic, therapeutic, and monitoring capabilities.
 A challenge in medical ultrasound simulation is the insufficient resolution of the medical images (usually MRI and CT scans) used to generate patient-specific simulation domains.
 Accurate patient-specific ultrasound simulation typically requires medical image upsampling, but naive upsampling methods can introduce artifacts and inaccuracies that corrupt simulation accuracy.

 To address this, a new mesh-based algorithm is developed for upsampling 3-dimensional segmented medical images.
 The algorithm smooths the image, extracts an isosurface, generates a triangulated mesh, and rasterizes it to the required resolution.
 This method reduces staircasing and other upsampling artifacts, compared to traditional upsampling methods.

-The algorithm is demonstrated using a complex test object and medical images of a spine and kidney.
-This approach may enhance ultrasound simulation accuracy in personalized medicine.
+This toolbox includes several examples including the upsampling of a complex code-based test object, and multi-labelled segmentations of a spine and a kidney with surrouding organs.
+This mesh-based upsampling approach may enhance ultrasound simulation accuracy in personalized medicine.

 # Statement of need